hawtio/hawtio/FAQ.md

 Its a [pluggable](http://hawt.io/developers/plugins.html) management console for Java stuff which supports any kind of JVM, any kind of container (Tomcat, Jetty, Karaf, JBoss, Fuse Fabric etc) and any kind of Java technology and middleware.

+### How do I configure hawtio

+Mostly hawtio just works.
+However please check out the [Configuration Guide](https://github.com/hawtio/hawtio/blob/master/doc/Configuration.md) to see what kinds of things you can configure; via system properties, environment variables or Dependency Injection.

 ### How do I build the project

 If you just want to run hawtio in a JVM then please see the [getting started section](http://hawt.io/).

 If you want to hack the source code then check out [how to build hawtio](http://hawt.io/building/index.html)

+### What code conventions do you have?

+Check out the [Coding Conventions](https://github.com/hawtio/hawtio/blob/master/doc/CodingConventions.md) for our recommended approach.

 ## Plugin Questions